jennhoward/HowardJenniferIT1025/Unit7/readme.md

 * Explain how SQL injections are a security threat and what can be done to reduce the issue

-SQLIs are used by to attack data driven applications allowing an attacker to interfere with queries which can allow them be able to see sensitive data.
+SQLIs are attack data driven applications allowing an attacker to interfere with queries which can allow them be able to see sensitive data.
 One way to guard against this security vulnerability is to not use dynamic SQL by which the construct queries are mande with user input.

 # Ethical and Legal Implications of Information Systems
 ## Code of Ethics